-It is not uncommon for an adult child to become comfortable with the free meals, cleaning services and other perks that may receive when living in your home, so much so that they put off having to deal with the responsibilities of adulthood.
+It is not uncommon for an adult child to become comfortable with the free meals, cleaning services and other perks they may receive when living in your home, so much so that they put off having to deal with the responsibilities of adulthood.
 Help your children develop a plan for their eventual independence.
 How will they earn money while living in the family home?
 What expenses will they be required to pay?
 If they are not in school or working a full-time job, is a part-time position an option?

-You have worked hard to provide for your family and plan for your own retirement.
+You worked hard to provide for your family and plan for your own retirement.
 Do not let an adult child moving back home ruin your own life plans.
 Rather, with the help of experienced financial advisors, parents may make minor adjustments to their estate plans without giving up on their dreams for a secure future.

-Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-Brendan T. Hayes is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Brendan Hayes is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.

-Raymond James is not affiliated with and does not endorse the opinions or services of Berkowitz Pollack Brant Advisors and Accountants.
+Raymond James is not affiliated with and does not endorse the opinions or services of Berkowitz Pollack Brant Advisors + CPAs.
 PWA is not a registered broker/dealer and is independent of Raymond James Financial Services.
 Investment Advisory Services offered through Raymond James Financial Services Advisors, Inc., and Provenance Wealth Advisors.